YBadiss/metro-photos/README.md

 This project aims to gather pictures of all metro entrances in Paris and link them to their entrance, station, and lines.

+## App

+The app will be a website allowing people to:

+- View photos associated to each metro entrance and station
+- Upload pictures of the metro and - as automatically as possible - link that photo to the right metro entrance

+The uploaded pictures will be put on an cloud object storage, e.g. OVH's Object Storage.
+The upload mechanism will also take care of bluring people's faces in the background, which means we will have a proper backend and long running background tasks.

 ## Data

 The data used in this repo originates from IDFM's efforts to open their internal data: https://data.iledefrance-mobilites.fr